avsd/django-rest-admin/README.rst

   in your project.
 You can use it not only for admin site, but also for prototyping the front-end!
 Just copy&paste auto-generated code fragments and use them together with the auto-generated API.

+This project is still WIP.
+Please,
+`get in touch <mailto:david@davidavs.com?subject=RESTful%20Django%20Admin>`_ if you want to help!

 Documentation
 -------------